S-278/YUAA_CubeSat_Public/README.md

 * Thread-safe slave and transaction management
 * Drivers for all satellite subsystems
 ### LICENSE
-The following included software is reused by the YUAA:
+The following included software is reused by the YUAA.
+Where no hyperlink is provided, the components are taken from [STM32CubeF4](https://github.com/STMicroelectronics/STM32CubeF4).
 | Component | Copyright | License
 |-----------|-----------|---------
 |CMSIS      |ARM Limited|Apache License 2.0